babel/website/website/versioned_docs/version-7.1.0/config-files.md

-With monorepo setups, the core thing to understand is that Babel treats your working directory as its logical ["root"](options.md#root), which causes problems if you want to run Babel tools within a specific sub-package which having Babel apply to the repo as a whole.
+With monorepo setups, the core thing to understand is that Babel treats your working directory as its logical ["root"](options.md#root), which causes problems if you want to run Babel tools within a specific sub-package without having Babel apply to the repo as a whole.

 Separately, it is also important to decide if you want to use [`.babelrc`](#file-relative-configuration) files or just a central [`babel.config.js`](#project-wide-configuration). [`.babelrc`](#file-relative-configuration)